aoanla/SRDBlog-Src/posts/highlights/2019/wknd-08Jun2019.rst

 .. title: Weekend Highlights: 08 June 2019
 .. slug: weekendhighlights-08062019
 .. date: 2019-06-04 16:40 UTC+01:00
-.. tags: weekend highlights,
+.. tags: weekend highlights, austrian roller derby, australian roller derby, new zealand roller derby, chinese roller derby, swedish roller derby, finnish roller derby, german roller derby, british roller derby, scottish roller derby, welsh roller derby, spanish roller derby, national tournaments, mexican roller derby, argentine roller derby, french roller derby
 .. category:
 .. link:
 .. description:
 .. type: text
 .. author: aoanla

-There are far too many valuable fixtures to cover all of them (especially in France and the UK, which tend to have multiple tournaments, bootcamps etc all on one weekend), but we also don't want to be so strict as to have just 1 per country.
-So, we'll be doing the following:

-Two highlights a weekend - Sat + (All Weekend); and then a smaller one for Sunday.
+As there's a bit less on this weekend, we're doing the one update of Highlights for Saturday through Monday.

-Both highlights limited to 1 event per country, with an "extra" event allowed for a different kind of fixture (so, 1 tournament and 1 bootcamp), or if they involve Scottish leagues (since we are the *Scottish* Roller Derby Blog).
+The ruless are, as usual: highlights limited to 1 event per country, with an "extra" event allowed for a different kind of fixture
+(so, 1 tournament and 1 bootcamp), or if they involve Scottish leagues (since we are the *Scottish* Roller Derby Blog).
 Other notability might also allow the extra event - great posters, notable teams, etc. (League birthdays may count as "special" enough, at our discretion ;) )

+This weekend has some excitingly huge tournaments, in Australia in particular, but also France; as well as some big bootcamps (in Germany, and China).
+It's also the weekend of the last fixtures in the French and Finnish national tournaments - and the first ever fixture in the ARDE-run Spanish National Championships!

 In a bid to make this list as useful as possible, we've avoided links to Facebook except where noted.
 (Links to Teams are to non-Facebook resources - Instagram, or actual team pages - we'd strongly recommend that Teams